sksundaram-learning/tanuki/README.md

 {incoming_dir, "/Users/adam/testing/incoming"}.
 ```

 The full set of settings can be found in the `*.app.src.script` files in the `apps/tanuki_incoming/src` and `apps/tanuki_backend/src` directories.
-These are processed by `rebar` at build time and effect the development and release builds.
+These are processed by `rebar3` at build time and effect the development and release builds.
 The Common Test suites are configured in the test code and hence ignore these settings.

 Once the applications are configured, build and test the project like so:

 ```
-$ make test
+$ rebar3 ct
 ```

 To start an instance configured for development, use the following commands:

 ```
-$ make dev
+$ rebar3 release
-$ ./_rel/tanuki/bin/tanuki-dev
+$ ./_build/default/rel/tanuki/bin/tanuki-dev
 ```

 The web server will be listening on port 8000.
 Be sure to have a CouchDB instance running.